axoflow/axosyslog-core-docs/content/docs/chapter-troubleshooting-syslog-ng/syslog-ng-failure-script/_index.md

 3. Run the following command in the `/opt/syslog-ng/sbin` directory: **./syslog-ng --process-mode=safe-background; sleep 0.5; ps aux | grep './syslog-ng' | grep -v grep | awk '{print $2}' | xargs kill -KILL; sleep 0.5; cat /tmp/test.txt**

-    The command starts {{% productparam "abbrev" %}} in safe-background mode (which is needed to use the failure script) and then kills it.
+    The command starts {{% param "product.abbrev" %}} in safe-background mode (which is needed to use the failure script) and then kills it.
 You should see that the relevant information is written into the `/tmp/test.txt` file, for example:

     ```c